Thailand's tourism likely to weather king's mourning period

 BANGKOK (AP) — Concerts and colossal beach parties in Thailand have been canceled.
-An annual floating lantern festival meant to placate the country’s goddess of water will not take place.
+An annual festival meant to placate the country’s goddess of water with lanterns that float into the sky will not take place.

 And closed for the first time in years: red-light districts in the heart of the Thai capital filled with seedy go-go bars so irrepressible they managed to stay open even through past military coups.

-The death Thursday of Thailand’s revered King Bhumibol Adulyadej has plunged this Southeast Asian nation into an unprecedented period of mourning, and it is likely to stay that way for some time.
+The death Thursday of Thailand’s revered King Bhumibol Adulyadej has plunged this Southeast Asian nation into an unprecedented period of mourning like nothing it has ever seen, and it’s likely to stay that way for some time.

-But calm — not chaos — prevails, and the closures are unlikely to last more than a few weeks or have any serious long-term impact on tourism or the country’s stunning beach resorts, which remain open.
+But calm — not chaos — prevails, and the closures and cancellations are unlikely to last more than a month or have any serious long-term impact on tourism.

 Most Read Stories